 Following this analysis, the Group does not consider that there are any significant restrictions to the fungibility and transferability of own funds eligible for covering the Group SCR or the MCR.
-In the event of needing to transfer own funds between entities in the Group, the Group would, in the case of ANDLIE and ANDIM, be able to pay dividends up to the parent entity, either ANDEL or ANDIE.
+In the event of needing to transfer own funds between entities in the Group, the Group would, in the case of ANDIE, ANDIM and ANDLIE, be able to pay dividends up to the parent entity, either ANDEL or ANDIE.
 Moreover, the Group carries a negative charge for its investments in BIGL and TIM because these entities have net liabilities on a Solvency II basis.
 In practice, however, were capital to be needed elsewhere in the Group, the Group would not need to provide own funds to these entities as they are not subject to Solvency II capital requirements and they have net assets on an IFRS basis.

 Treating ANDEL, ANDI UK, ANDIE, ANDLIE and ANDIM as a single economic unit has some diversification effects on the Group SCR.
-There are no diversification effects on underwriting risk because ANDIE writes non-life business whereas ANDLIE is a life insurer.
-However, there are diversification effects on market risk, particularly on spread risk, concentration risk, counterparty default risk and the related diversification credits, as including the assets of ANDEL, ANDI UK, ANDLIE and ANDIM and ANDIE means that the Group's assets are spread over a wider range of investments and counterparties than those of ANDIE and ANDLIE are when considered on a standalone basis.
-Nonetheless, the impact of including all of ANDEL, ANDI UK, ANDLIE and ANDIM in the calculation of the Group SCR only has a small effect when compared with the Solo SCRs of ANDIE and ANDLIE.
-ANDIE's SCR on a solo basis is £98.4m and ANDLIE's is £8.7m, which when combined are £107.1m.
-The Group's SCR is £99m, so the diversification impact is £8.1m.
+There are no significant diversification effects on underwriting risk because ANDI UK and ANDIE write non-life business whereas ANDLIE is a life insurer.
+However, there are diversification effects on market risk, particularly on spread risk, concentration risk, counterparty default risk and the related diversification credits, as including the assets of ANDEL, ANDI UK, ANDLIE and ANDIM and ANDIE means that the Group's assets are spread over a wider range of investments and counterparties than those of ANDI UK, ANDIE and ANDLIE are when considered on a standalone basis.
+Nonetheless, the impact of including all of ANDEL, ANDI UK, ANDIE, ANDLIE and ANDIM in the calculation of the Group SCR only has a small effect when compared with the Solo SCRs of ANDI UK, ANDIE and ANDLIE.
+ANDI UK's SCR on a solo basis is £31.9m, ANDIE's SCR on a solo basis is £89.8m and ANDLIE's is £8.4m, which when combined are £130.1m.
+The Group's SCR is £108.9m, so the diversification impact is £21.2m.